Skip to content

 """

-Calculates the center of gravity of the grain.
+Return the center of gravity of the grain.

 Takes the mass-weighted average of all segment centers of gravity,